ablucher/The-Cancer-Targetome/README.md

 Pharmacology, and BindingDB.

 ### Data Availability and Use
-This work is open for public and academic research use.
+This work is open for academic research use.
 It is made available under the [Creative Commons Attribution-Non Commercial Share Alike 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 ### Citations